starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 ## 💾 Install & Update Problems

 #### Launcher hangs during installation
-- In Lutris, try setting `Prefer system libraries` to `Off` globally before installation.
+- In Lutris, try setting `Prefer system libraries` to `On` globally before installation.
 After installation, this can be reset and configured only for Star Citizen if desired.

 #### Install button does nothing
 - ⚠️ Launch Lutris in debug mode (`lutris -d`) and look for a `KeyError: 'contentstatsid'` error.